The once only Black-owned Maryland movie theater is revived, reopened with new owners

 "We'll be doing Westerns, we'll be doing, of course, African American themes.
 We also will be doing some things that represent this particular area, movies like Diner, movies like Liberty Heights, movies like Avalon," Johnson said.
 "We think it is going to work, but we're going to be very selective in the ones that we choose."

-Pikes Studio is also a part of a bigger revitalization effort in Pikesville.
+Pikes Studio is also a part of a bigger revitalization effort in Pikesville, Maryland.

 The movie theatre is working with the Pikesville Improvement Corporation to revitalize and enhance the viability of Downtown Pikesville by addressing long-standing challenges and combating community deterioration.